What are Gatsby.js and Next.js all about?

 The rest of the file structure is not really important as you're free to organize it as you wish: components, context, utils, etc.

-The learning of both frameworks is not a hard thing if you already know how to build React-based projects.
-Both Gatsby and Next have comprehensive documentation and a lot of tutorials.
+Learning of both frameworks is not a hard thing if you already know how to build React-based projects.
+Both Gatsby js and Next js have comprehensive documentation and a lot of tutorials.
 Just jump into it and get things done!

 In my opinion, Gatsby.js burst into the room just like Jackie Chan and turned the game around.
 It has a lot of features, a full list of which you can find on their website.
 I want to mention my favorite ones.